FraternityInfoSec/sayhy/index.md

 You may provide us with ideas for new products or modifications to existing products, and other unsolicited submissions (collectively, “Unsolicited Information”).
 All Unsolicited Information shall be deemed to be non-confidential and we shall be free to reproduce, use, disclose, and distribute such Unsolicited Information to others without limitation or attribution.

 CHILDREN
 Our Services are for users age 13 and over and we do not knowingly collect personal information from children under the age of 13.
-If you are a parent or guardian of a child under the age of 13 and believe he or she has disclosed personal information to us please contact us at dis.gd/request and select "Parent of a user" as your report type option.
+If you are a parent or guardian of a child under the age of 13 and believe he or she has disclosed personal information to us please contact us at Contact.
 Note: In some countries, the age of digital consent is older than 13.
 If you are in those countries, you must be at least that age to use the Services.
-For example, for residents of the EEA, where processing of personal information is based on consent, Discord will not knowingly engage in that processing for users under the age of consent established by applicable data protection law.
+For example, for residents of the EEA, where processing of personal information is based on consent, SayHy will not knowingly engage in that processing for users under the age of consent established by applicable data protection law.
 If we learn that we are engaged in that processing with such users, we will halt such processing and will take reasonable measures to promptly remove applicable information from our records.

 LINKS TO OTHER WEB SITES
 This Privacy Policy applies only to the Services.
 The Services may contain links to other web sites not operated or controlled by us (the “Third Party Sites”).
 The policies and procedures we described here do not apply to the Third Party Sites.
 The links from the Services do not imply that we endorse or have reviewed the Third Party Sites.
 We suggest contacting those sites directly for information on their privacy policies.